Battle of Kumanovo: Prelude

 Even before the war was declared, border skirmishes occurred.
-On the 15 October, the front of the Toplica group of the Third Army, Serbian chetniks, acting on their own, attacked the Ottoman forces; although the Serbian deployment had not been completed yet.
+On the 15 October, the front of the Toplica group of the Third Army, Serbian chetniks, acting on their own, attacked the Turkish forces; although the Serbian deployment had not been completed yet.
 The Ottomans counterattacked, but they were stopped by the Morava Division II.
 The fighting on the border lasted until 19 October when the Ottomans were forced to retreat.
 On 21 October the entire Third Army began its advance and on 22 October, without serious resistance, entered Pristina.

 On 18 October, Bulgarian 7th Rila Infantry Division of the Second Army started its advance towards Gorna Dzhumaya, while the rest of the army advanced towards the village of Stracin and captured it on 21 October.

 The First Army crossed the border on 20 October and in the evening of 22 October reached the outskirts of Kumanovo.

 At the other side, as soon as his forces were deployed, Zeki Pasha decided to take the offensive towards Kumanovo.
 In the evening of 22 October, Vardar Army gathered in the valley of Pčinja River.
 While Zeki Pasha had the precise information about the strength and disposal of the Serbian forces, the Serbian command did not realise that the battle with the main Ottoman force would start the very next morning.
 Not expecting the attack, Serbs did not fortify their positions, which were topographically strong.
 Still, only two out of five infantry divisions were deployed in the front echelon – Danube Division I on the left wing, with the Cavalry Division behind it, and Morava Division I on the right wing.
 The left flank was particularly vulnerable, because Srtevica, the important topographic object, was defended by local irregulars.

 During the night of 22–23 October, VI Corps 17th Infantry Division and Monastir Infantry Division crossed Pčinja and took the position in the Ottoman centre, on the hill of Zebrnjak.
 The main forces of V Corps 13th Infantry Division and Štip Infantry Division remained on the left bank of Pčinja, forming the right of the Ottoman's which was acting as a reserve and protecting the route from Stracin, while the main forces of VII Corps 19th Infantry Division and Üsküb Infantry Division were on the left side.